Azure-Samples/IoTDemos/RetailDemo/README.md

 In this section we will use the IndoorMapSetup console app to use Creator to create an indoor map.

-> NOTE: The portable executable provided is targeted for Windows 64-bit environments.
+> NOTE: The portable executable provided is targeted for Windows 64-bit environments and .net 5.0.
 If the .exe file below does not run on your PC, consider creating a VM and running the exe there.
 The steps to create a VM are outside the scope of this document.

 If you would like to do this manually, you can follow the tutorial here: [Create Indoor Map](https://docs.microsoft.com/en-us/azure/azure-maps/tutorial-creator-indoor-maps).